Are you looking for a massage school or school for esthetics?

-But that's not really enough information for you to make a decision on such an important matter.
-Massage schools can be expensive.
+Massage and beauty schools can be expensive.
 Not just financially, but it will cost a fair amount of time and energy as well.
 You want to make an informed decision before investing money or time.
 You'll want to know what to expect from the school you choose and if it meets the state's requirements so that the end result is licensing and a career.
 Maybe you've seen our article, “Things you should know before choosing a Massage School”.
 It gives you a thorough guide for choosing the right place for your training.

 The article will give you a list of questions that you should get answers to before choosing a place to spend your time and money for massage training.
 The article doesn't include the answers for Alpha School of Massage to my suggested questions because it was meant to help the prospective massage student everywhere.
 Alpha can only serve Jacksonville and its surrounding areas but the article can serve prospective massage students everywhere.
-This current article will give you the answers for Alpha.
-With this I want to let you know what Alpha School of Massage has to offer to the prospective massage student in Northeast Florida.
+You will find the answers for Alpha below.
+With this article I want to let you know what Alpha School of Massage has to offer to the prospective massage student in Northeast Florida.

 Let's get started.